 There are close to 200 cannabis clubs in Barcelona, and they’ve all been operating under what are often confusing statutes and grey areas that make it difficult to be certain that they’re doing the right thing.
 Thankfully, legislators have been hard at work developing a set of standards that Barcelona’s cannabis clubs can be held to.
 Some of these standards are being put into effect now, while others have been reserved for systematic implementation.

-This means that we can expect at least some changes to the way cannabis clubs operate in the coming months, so it’s important to stay abreast of these changes in case any of them present risk or potential problems for you, whether you’re a Catalonian or not.
+This means that we can expect at least some changes to the way cannabis clubs operate in the coming months, so it’s important to stay abreast of these changes in case any of them present risk or potential problems for you, whether you’re a Spaniard or not.

 Acquiring Membership at a Cannabis Club in Barcelona is Relatively Simple

-There seems to be a lot of mystery about Barcelona’s smoking establishments, but the reality is that in most cases, membership opportunities are abundant.
-So how exactly does one go about getting a membership at a Barcelona cannabis club?
+There seems to be a lot of mystery about Barcelona’s cannabis clubs, but the reality is that in most cases, membership opportunities are abundant.
+So how exactly does one go about getting membership at a Barcelona cannabis club?
 If you know someone who is already a member of a club, you can simply ask them to sponsor you.
 If you don’t know anyone, then you’re more than welcome to strike up a dialogue with me in the comments below, in the comments on this post about my first experience at a club in BCN, or by using the site’s contact form.
-You can also email me directly at firstname.lastname@example.org.
+You can also email me directly at email@example.com.
 I’ve helped many people acquire membership at a Barcelona cannabis club, and I may be able to do the same for you.